Isla-lab/node_laucher/README.md

 - *username*: the username used to log in to SSH.
 - */home/username/path_to_your_script/your_script.py*: absolute path to the end to run inside the node (you can retrieve the absolute path by typing the pwd command from terminal)
 - *GPU*: boolean to indicate whether or not you want to use the GPU
-- *n_parallel*: if GPU to False is an integer >= 1 indicating how many rows you want to run in parallel of the *username_config.txt* file.
+- *n_parallel*: if GPU == False should be an integer $\geq$ 1 indicating how many rows you want to run in parallel of the *username_config.txt* file.

-**Practical example:**
+Regarding the parameter *n_parallel*, as specified it is possible to indicate how many lines of the configuration .txt file run in parallel.
+Please do some preliminary tests on your machine to understand the load on the CPU cores before launching on the node.
+We report in the next section on *best practices* for preparing python scripts to catch any runtime or other errors.

+## Practical example:
-suppose you want to run the test.py file located in the home of the assigned node.
+Suppose you want to run the test.py file located in the home of the assigned node.